Koenkk/zigbee2mqtt.io/docs/devices/DLKZMK11LM.md

 ---
-title: "Xiaomi DLKZMK11LM control via MQTT"
+title: "Aqara DLKZMK11LM control via MQTT"
-description: "Integrate your Xiaomi DLKZMK11LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara DLKZMK11LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-10-01T17:18:02Z
 pageClass: device-page
 ---